 "Non-Campus Buildings or Property" is defined as buildings or property not part of the main campus or a separate campus which is: owned or controlled by the college; and used in support or in relation to the college's educational purposes, including student housing areas.
-For the purpose of gathering and classifying statistics for this report, properties listed as "non-campus" include: 19-23, and 25-27 West High Street; 100 West Pomfret Street; Dickinson Park; Boiling Springs Farm; the Cubiculo; Global Programs; 256 S. Hanover Street; 162 South West Street; and 104 S. Pitt Street as these property are not physically attached to the main part of the campus.
+For the purpose of gathering and classifying statistics for this report, properties listed as "non-campus" include: 19-23, and 25-27 West High Street; Dickinson Park; Boiling Springs Farm; the Cubiculo; and global programs as these properties are not physically attached to the main part of the campus.